household-four/manning-smia/chapter12/README.md

 ## Spring Microservices in Action - Second Edition.
 Chapter 12

+# Christen's notes
+For Chapter 12,
+- added the `version` attribute to the lombok packages in all of the POMs that use lombok
+- changed the jdk/jre Dockerfile stuff from `openjdk:11-slim` to `eclipse-temurin:11-jdk-jammy` to get it to build.
+- Modified the docker-compose.yml file to be able to build kubernetes files using `kompose convert`

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 12.
 Chapter 12 is almost the end of the book and demonstrates how to create a build and deployment pipeline.
 We walkthrough how to build this pipeline and then deploy all of the services to Amazon's Elastic Kubernetes Service (EKS).